4 Ingredient Potato Soup

 • Start by cooking the bacon in a soup pot until golden and crispy.
 Once cooked, place it on a paper towel to soak up excess oil.

-• Remove the soup pan off the heat and using an immersion blender, blend the potatoes until smooth and creamy.
-Transfer to a bowls, sprinkle with bacon and add extra cheese.
+• Remove the soup pan from the heat and, using an immersion blender, blend the potatoes until "just" smooth and creamy- do not overblend.
+Taste, season if needed, then transfer to bowls and let sit for 5 minutes before serving.

 Notes

-TO STORE: Leftovers can be stored in the refrigerator, covered, for up to four days.
+• TO STORE: Leftover soup should be cooled and stored in an airtight container in the refrigerator for up to five days.

 Nutrition